weixiaonan1/BorderEscape/Report.md

 4. **Friendly User Interface:**

-   The main scene of this game is set in a city, and the scene mateiral comes from a popular game `People's Unknown Battle Ground (PUBG)`, which can make players feel familiar.
+   The main scene of this game is set in a city, and the scene material comes from a popular game `People's Unknown Battle Ground (PUBG)`, which can make players feel familiar.
 And the game avoid any bloody or violent content to make it children-friendly.

 5. **Healthy lifestyle:**

-   Traditionally, vedio games are regarded to be time-consuming, meaningless, and unhealthy for life.
+   Traditionally, video games are regarded to be time-consuming, meaningless, and unhealthy for life.
 However, somatosensory games reverse the situation.
 As we see, this game gives people opportunity to work out without going outdoors.
 In addition, this game trains your body's flexibility, enhances responsiveness, strengthens speed, increases amount of exercise and enhances organism resistance.

 ### Disadvantages